yibuxulong/yibuxulong.github.io/index.md

 I received my Ph.D. from the School of Software at SDU in June 2024, under the supervision of Prof. [Lei Meng](https://ercdm.sdu.edu.cn/info/1013/1523.htm) and Prof. [Xiangxu Meng](https://www.sc.sdu.edu.cn/info/1041/2201.htm).
 From 2020 to 2024, I worked on cross-modal learning in long-tailed classification with the MMRC team at SDU.
 Prior to that, between 2018 and 2020, I researched personalized user interface recommendation at SDU.
 I earned my Bachelor's degree from Huazhong University of Science and Technology (HUST) in June 2018.

-My research mainly focuses on deep learning, multimedia computing, and intelligent human-computer interaction.
+My research focuses on deep learning, multimedia computing, and intelligent human-computer interaction.
 To be specific, my researches cover cross-modal learning, imbalanced learning, visual representation learning, and physiological signal analysis. <br>

 ## Research Interests
 - **Cross-modal Learning**: visual-semantic alignment, cross-modal inference